yandex-cloud/docs/en/ydb/pricing/dedicated.md

 {% note info %}

-The prices listed below will take effect when {{ ydb-name }} [becomes public](../../overview/concepts/launch-stages.md) (the date will be announced later).
-Until then, the service can be used free of charge.
+The prices listed below will be effective once {{ ydb-name }} [becomes generally available](../../overview/concepts/launch-stages.md) (the date will be announced later).
+Before that, service usage is free of charge.

 {% endnote %}